 - Choose the method GET from the list of methods

 - Copy the URL

 - Click send

 As you can see, not a single line of code is needed to retrieve the list of tasks!

 We can also add a new task to our dataclass … also without code.
 The API is already set for you!

 To create a new entity, this URL will fire up a new post request: ADDRESS:PORT/rest/NameOfTheDataclass/?$method=update.
-In order to do so, we need to send a JSON request to the application.
+To do so, we need to send a JSON request to the application.
 If you check the results from the GET request, you’ll get an idea of the keys needed to create a new task.
-So following this logic, we’ll only need the title and the complete fields, 4D takes care of the rest (key, timestamps, stamp, and ID).
+So following this logic, we’ll only need the title and the complete fields; 4D takes care of the rest (key, timestamps, stamp, and ID).